 Finally, there is a comparison of different approaches to starting your career in the field.
 That is College vs Boot Camps vs Self Taught.

 Once you have some basic prerequisites (covered in section 1), it is the time to actually look for a job.
-This section covers various approaches of landing your next job.
+This section covers various approaches to landing your next job.
 Different scenarios are covered such as starting with an internship, switching from QA to development, getting a job with no experience or switching late from a different industry.

 There is some useful information on salary negotiation, the interview process and crafting your resume.
 And of course, how to properly leave your previous job.